leonardopsantana/OnePercentBetter/README.md

     Created some workflows inside .github folder that will trigger in defined steps Definition of PR check that must be done in order to get the PR merged

-  Danger - automated messages on PRs
+  DANGER - automated messages on PRs
     Created a rule to not allow empty PRs
     Thanks the developer for a new PR and others messages in PRs :)